Can we print a new set of coral reefs before they’re gone?

 If you dive off the coast of Israel at a beach near the city of Eilat, you might come across a tall pole underwater covered in donut-shaped attachments.
 It doesn’t look like a coral reef.
 But the researchers who 3D printed the structure are hoping that it could be used for rebuilding diversity in areas where reefs are dying.

-“As a diver, I was seeing the early signs of this five years ago,” says Ezri Tarazi, an industrial design professor at the Technion Israel Institute of Technology, who is collaborating with other researchers from his university and Ben-Gurion University of the Negev on the project.
+“As a diver, I was seeing the early signs of this five years ago,” says Ezri Tarazi, an industrial design professor at the Technion—Israel Institute of Technology, who is collaborating with other researchers from his university, Ben-Gurion University of the Negev, and Bar-Ilan University on the project.
 “I was thinking, how can we take a reef that’s totally collapsing—which means there are no branches of corals anymore because they collapse, and fish cannot hide—and how can we reignite life in it?
 Because I’m an industrial designer, the idea to print corals was the first thing coming to mind.”

 Reefs are disappearing for multiple reasons, including dynamite fishing that blasts fish to the surface and turns coral into rubble, toxic chemicals in sunscreen, invasive fish, and, crucially, climate change, which is making it harder for reefs to survive as the water gets hotter and more acidic and sea levels rise.
 At the beginning of 2019, coral cover in parts of the Great Barrier Reef was at record lows.
 Heat waves in 2016 and 2017 killed huge swaths of coral there; 30% of the coral died after the heat wave in 2016 alone.
 If the average global temperature rises 2 degrees Celsius, 99% of coral reefs will be lost—and that will decimate part of the food system, since reefs are crucial nurseries for fish that feed more than a billion people around the world.